 This is an extensive guide on how to use a stream overlay, tailored to those of you who’ve just downloaded from the site.
-This guide explores each step, from basic to more advanced, and is focused around Streamlabs OBS, OBS Studio, and xSplit.
+This guide explores each step, from basic to more advanced, and is focused around Streamlabs Desktop, OBS Studio, and xSplit.

 Download & Unzip Your Stream Overlay